 Considering a student placement in an aged care setting?

-- Increasing the students’ capacity to work with older people.
+- Improved skills of the future workforce to work with older people.

 - Ensuring students understand that clinical placements in aged care are a valuable learning experience that allow demonstration of clinical competence.

 - Preparing and planning for the placement to ensure that there is adequate depth and breadth of learning experiences.

 - Preparing and planning for the placement to ensure that placement supervision models are implemented, and students and supervisors are aware of the expectations of clinical supervision (This is particularly important when interprofessional supervision is utilised and/or when the supervisor does not work full time at/in the aged care setting for example, when they attend the service on an ‘as needed’ basis).

 - Ensuring that supervisors have adequate workload adjustment to ensure appropriate supervision is provided.